mdn/content/files/en-us/learn/css/css_layout/grids/index.md

 {{ EmbedLiveSample('As_many_columns_as_will_fit', '100%', 400) }}

-This works because grid is creating as many 200 pixel columns as will fit into the container, then sharing whatever space is leftover among all the columns.
-The maximum is 1fr which, as we already know, distributes space evenly between tracks.
+This works because grid is creating as many 200-pixel columns as will fit into the container, then sharing whatever space is leftover among all the columns.
+The maximum is `1fr` which, as we already know, distributes space evenly between tracks.

 ## Line-based placement

 We now move on from creating a grid to placing things on the grid.
-Our grid always has lines.
-These lines are numbered, beginning with 1.
-They relate to the Writing Mode of the document.
-Therefore, in English column line 1 is on the left hand side of the grid and row line 1 at the top.
-In Arabic column line 1 would be on the right hand side since Arabic is written right to left.
+Our grid always has lines — these are numbered beginning with 1 and relate to the [writing mode](/en-US/docs/Web/CSS/CSS_Writing_Modes) of the document.
+For example, column line 1 in English (written left-to-right) would be on the left-hand side of the grid and row line 1 at the top, while in Arabic (written right-to-left), column line 1 would be on the right-hand side.

 We can arrange things in accordance with these lines by specifying the start and end line.
 We do this using the following properties: